inferno-pytorch/firelight/README.md

 # Firelight

 Firelight is a visualization library for pytorch.
-Its core object is a **visualizer**, which can be called passing a dictionary of states (such as `inputs`, `target`, `prediction`) returning a visualization of the data.
-What exactly that visualization shows, is specified in a .yml configuration file.
+Its core object is a **visualizer**, which can be called passing some states (such as `inputs`, `target`, `prediction`) returning a visualization of the data.
+What exactly that visualization shows, is specified in a yaml configuration file.

 Why you will like firelight initially: